pjuren/TinyTest/README.md

     TEST(myTest) {
       // whatever code you need here for your test

-      // check the compute values match what you expect EXPECT_EQUAL(1,1);
+      // check the computed values match what you expected EXPECT_EQUAL(1,1);
       EXPECT_NOT_EQUAL(0,1);
     }